 ID Assumption A.PHYSICAL_PROTECTION The Network Device is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security or interfere with the device's physical interconnections and correct operation.
 This protection is assumed to be sufficient to protect the device and the data it contains.
 As a result, the cPP does not include any requirements on physical tamper protection or other physical attack mitigations.
 The cPP does not expect the product to defend against physical access to the device that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the device.
 For vNDs, this assumption applies to the physical platform on which the VM runs.
 A.LIMITED_FUNCTIONALITY The device is assumed to provide networking functionality as its core function and not provide functionality/services that could be deemed as general purpose computing.
 For example, the device should not provide a computing platform for general purpose applications (unrelated to networking functionality).
+In the case of vNDs, the VS is considered part of the TOE with only one vND instance for each physical hardware platform.
+The exception being where components of the distributed TOE run inside more than one virtual machine (VM) on a single VS. There are no other guest VMs on the physical platform providing non-Network Device functionality.
 A.NO_THRU_TRAFFIC_PROTECTION A standard/generic Network Device does not provide any assurance regarding the protection of traffic that traverses it.
 The intent is for the Network Device to protect data that originates on or is destined to the device itself, to include administrative data and audit data.
 Traffic that is traversing the Network Device, destined for another network entity, is not covered by the ND cPP.
 It is assumed that this protection will be covered by cPPs and PP-Modules for particular types of Network Devices (e.g., firewall).
+A.TRUSTED_ADMINISTRATOR The Security Administrator(s) for the Network Device are assumed to be trusted and to act in the best interest of security for the organization.
+This includes appropriately trained, following policy, and adhering to guidance documentation.
+Administrators are trusted to ensure passwords/credentials have sufficient strength and entropy and to lack malicious intent when administering the device.
+The Network Device is not expected to be capable of defending against a malicious Administrator that actively works to bypass or compromise the security of the device.

-Table 3 - Assumptions
+Table 5 Assumptions